Vin-it/react-sort-list/README.md

 #### Example & How to use

+#### Class Component

-Here is an example, and explaination is at the bottom.
+Here are examples (class and functional components), and explaination is at the bottom.

 ```
 import React from 'react';